History of metaphysics: Sāṃkhya

 Sāṃkhya is an ancient system of Indian philosophy based on a dualism involving the ultimate principles of consciousness and matter.
 It is described as the rationalist school of Indian philosophy.
-It is most related to the Yoga school of Hinduism, and its method was most influential on the development of Early Buddhism.
+It is most related to the Yoga philosophy of Hinduism, and its method was most influential on the development of Early Buddhism.
+The orthodox Hindu school of Sāṃkhya philosophy introduced a metaphysical dualism with pure consciousness and matter as its fundamental categories.

 The Sāmkhya is an enumerationist philosophy whose epistemology accepts three of six pramanas (proofs) as the only reliable means of gaining knowledge.
 These include pratyakṣa (perception), anumāṇa (inference) and śabda (āptavacana, word/testimony of reliable sources).

-Samkhya is strongly dualist.
+Sāṃkhya is a strongly dualistic school of thought.
 Sāmkhya philosophy regards the universe as consisting of two realities; puruṣa (consciousness) and prakṛti (matter).
 Jiva (a living being) is that state in which puruṣa is bonded to prakṛti in some form.
 This fusion, state the Samkhya scholars, led to the emergence of buddhi ("spiritual awareness") and ahaṅkāra (ego consciousness).
 The universe is described by this school as one created by purusa-prakṛti entities infused with various permutations and combinations of variously enumerated elements, senses, feelings, activity and mind.
 During the state of imbalance, one of more constituents overwhelm the others, creating a form of bondage, particularly of the mind.
 The end of this imbalance, bondage is called liberation, or moksha, by the Samkhya school.

-The existence of God or supreme being is not directly asserted, nor considered relevant by the Samkhya philosophers.
-Sāṃkhya denies the final cause of Ishvara (God).
+The existence of God or supreme being is not directly asserted nor considered relevant by the Sāṃkhya philosophers, which deny the final cause of Ishvara (God).
 While the Samkhya school considers the Vedas as a reliable source of knowledge, it is an atheistic philosophy according to Paul Deussen and other scholars.
 A key difference between Samkhya and Yoga schools, state scholars, is that Yoga school accepts a "personal, yet essentially inactive, deity" or "personal god".

 Samkhya is known for its theory of guṇas (qualities, innate tendencies).
 Guṇa, it states, are of three types: sattva being good, compassionate, illuminating, positive, and constructive; rajas is one of activity, chaotic, passion, impulsive, potentially good or bad; and tamas being the quality of darkness, ignorance, destructive, lethargic, negative.
 Everything, all life forms and human beings, state Samkhya scholars, have these three guṇas, but in different proportions.
 The interplay of these guṇas defines the character of someone or something, of nature and determines the progress of life.
 The Samkhya theory of guṇas was widely discussed, developed and refined by various schools of Indian philosophies, including Buddhism.
 Samkhya's philosophical treatises also influenced the development of various theories of Hindu ethics.